 Does Insulin Need to Be Refrigerated?

-What Happens if Insulin is Not Refrigerated?
+What Happens if Insulin is Not Refrigerated

 Injecting damaged or expired insulin can make it harder to control your blood sugar levels, putting you at a higher risk of diabetes-related complications, including hyperglycemia, nerve damage, kidney damage, eye damage, and skin and mouth conditions.

-Can You Use Frozen Insulin?
+Can You Use Frozen Insulin

 No, freezing insulin is not advisable!
 Throw frozen insulin into the trash and get a new vial or pen reservoir.

-What Are Top Manufacturers Saying About Frozen Insulin?
+What Are Manufacturers Saying About Frozen Insulin

 It’s always necessary to check out the manufacturer’s instructions before taking any insulin injection.
 Here are the recommendations by renowned insulin manufacturers on what to do with frozen insulin: